DeripeKrash/CalculationDisplayer/README.md

 ## First you create your class
 - It has to inherit UCalculationData (which itself inherit from UDataAsset)
-- You add "ProccessedValue" in the meta for the paramter to be visible and "CalculationFunction="{YourCppFunction}"" to determine which function will setup its value
+- You add "ProccessedValue" in the meta for the parameter to be visible and "CalculationFunction="{YourCppFunction}"" to determine which function will setup its value

 <div align="center">
     <img src="Screenshots/CodeExemple.png" width=50% height=50% />